-Under the terms Family Educational of the Rights and established Sam Houston Privacy Act.
-State University has the following as directory information: (1) Name, (2) Local/Home Address, (3) Major, (4) Minor, (5) Local/Home Telephone Number, (6) Degrees, Diplomas, and Certificates and Date of Award, (7) Honors and Awards, (8) Classification, (9) Extracurricular Activities, (10) Birthdate and Place of Birth, (11) Names and Addresses of Parents/Legal Guardians, (12) Weight, Height, and Related Information of Athletic Team Member.
+Under the terms of the Family Educational Rights and Privacy Act, Sam Houston State University has established the following as directory information: (1) Name, (2) Local/Home Address, (3) Major, (4) Minor, (5) Local/Home Telephone Number, (6) Degrees, Diplomas, and Certificates and Date of Award, (7) Honors and Awards, (8) Classification, (9) Extracurricular Activities, (10) Birthdate and Place of Birth, (11) Names and Addresses of Parents/Legal Guardians, (12) Weight, Height, and Related Information of Athletic Team Member.

 The above directory information will be available for release to the general public.
 However, the act states that each student has the right to inform Sam Houston State University that any or all of the above information is not to be released.
 Sam Houston State University will honor the student's request to restrict the release of "Directory Information" as listed above, but cannot assume responsibility to contact the student for subsequent permission to release the information.
 Regardless of the effect upon the student, the institution assumes no liability for honoring the student's instructions to restrict the release of "Directory Information."
 A student may restrict the release of directory information by submitting the Buckley Amendment Form to the Registrar's Office located on the 3rd floor of the Estill Building (form is available online under the Registrar's Office page).
 Forms must be submitted to the Registrar's Office prior to the twelfth class day of the fall and spring terms and the fourth class day of the summer term.
 A student who has restricted the release of personal information will not have his or her name listed in the Dean's List of Academic Honors or the President's Honor Roll, the Commencement Program, and/or Honors list.
-For more information, please visit www.shsu.edu/ferpa or contact the Registrar's Office.
+For more information, please visit www. shsu.edu/ferpa or contact the Registrar's Office spring semesters.
+Anyone signing an academic year housing/meal plan contract will be required to fulfill the terms of that contract.
+Exceptions to the First Year Required Housing and Meal Plan Policy may be made by the Department of Residence Life.
+Please refer to the current Residence Life Handbook on line for complete information on Residence Life policies.
+You may also contact the Department of Residence Life at (936) 294-1812.